TimmDay/snake-react/README.md

 [Here](https://fizz-buzz-snake.herokuapp.com/) :arrow_left: play the game!

-The first thing that I ever did on the internet was play snake on the nokia website.
-I wanted to play with html5 canvas with javascript/react so here we are!
+The first thing that I ever did on the internet was play the snake game on the nokia website.
+Many years later, I wanted to play with html5 canvas and javascript/react... so here we are!

 (it is desktop only, if anyone knows a quick way to map mobile screen taps to desktop arrow keys please let me know).